eliz-amst/my_ls/README.md

 # my_ls

-Submit directory	.
-Submit files	Makefile - *.c - *.h

-Description
-Write a programm called my_ls.
-Following the specifications of this page.

-SPECIFICATIONS
-NAME
-my_ls -- list directory contents

 SYNOPSIS
 my_ls [-at] [file ...]

 # DESCRIPTION
+Write a programm called my_ls.
+Following the specifications:
 For each operand that names a file of a type other than directory, my_ls displays its name as well as any requested, associated information.
 For each operand that names a file of type directory, my_ls displays the names of files contained within that directory, as well as any requested, associated information.